 There are so many rich people who are unhappy regardless of everything they own.

 Before sleep, your child should remember the good things and people around him/her.
 It is good to write them down and be thankful for what he/she has.
+Remind your child of a negative experience from the past.
+He/she learned something from it and became wiser.

 Once again, here is the list of the techniques which experts suggest children should use in case of stress or frustration: